HomeDing/homeding.github.io/elements/dht.md

 In the end a physical resistor is not too expensive to be added, it might work without.

 The datasheet also suggests using a 100nf capacitor between pin 1 (VCC) and pin 4 (GND) to make power more stable that is also appropriate when a long cable is used.

 There is an option to switch the sensor on and off by using another GPIO pin.
 See below.

 ## Element Configuration

+<object data="/element.svg?dht" type="image/svg+xml"></object>

 The following properties are available for configuration of the element:

-<object data="/element.svg?dht" type="image/svg+xml"></object>

-**pin**\* - Specifies the hardware number of the pin that is used to connect the DHT sensor for data.
+> **pin**\* - Specifies the hardware number of the pin that is used to connect the DHT sensor for data.
+>

-**type** - The type of the sensor.
+> **type** - The type of the sensor.
 Values are: "DHT11", "DHT22" and "AUTO"
+>

-**onTemperature** - These actions are emitted by the element when the temperature gets a new value.
-The action will not be sent when reading the sensor values that stay the same.
+> **onTemperature** - These actions are emitted by the element when the temperature gets a new value.
+The action will not be sent when reading the sensor values that > stay the same.
+>

-**onHumidity** - These actions are emitted by the element when the humidity gets a new value.
-The action will not be sent when reading ne sensor values that stay the same.
+> **onHumidity** - These actions are emitted by the element when the humidity gets a new value.
+The action will not be sent when reading ne sensor values that stay > the same.
+>

-**powerpin** -This output pin can be specified to switch the sensor on and off.
+> **powerpin** -This output pin can be specified to switch the sensor on and off.
-This output pin can be specified and can be used to re-start the DHT sensor by using the circuit described below.
+> This output pin can be specified and can be used to re-start the DHT sensor by using the circuit described below.
+>

-**powerinverse** -This property controls the physical level of the powerpin.
+> **powerinverse** -This property controls the physical level of the powerpin.
 When set to true the sensor is enabled by creating a physical LOW level.

-From the generalized sensor element the following properties are available for configuration:

-**readtime** - Time between 2 probes for temperature and humidity being fetched from the sensor.
-Default value is 1m.

-**resendTime** - The current values of the probe are resent after this specified time even when not changing.

-**warmupTime** - This time is waited after powering the sensor on the first start or after a reset before the first data is fetched.
-The default time is set to 3 seconds.

-**restart** - This property can be set to true to enable an automated restart when the sensor was not responding data.
+{% include "./sensorproperties.md" %}

 {% include "./elementproperties.md" %}